 The Basque language has endured for centuries, despite many attempts throughout history to snuff it out.
 Experts consider Basque a “language isolate,” which means it is unrelated to any other world languages, including those spoken nearby, such as French and Spanish.
 Today, an estimated 700,000 still speak it.

-“Nobody is able to say where [the language] comes from,” Pello Salaburu, who previously led the Basque Language Institute at the University of the Basque Country, told the BBC’s Anna Bitong in 2017.
+“Nobody is able to say where [the language] comes from,” Pello Salaburu, who previously led the Basque Language Institute at the University of the Basque Country, told BBC Travel’s Anna Bitong in 2017.
 “There are no clear conclusions.”